BlakeRain/blakerain.com/content/blog/updated-site-search.md

 | Document 1 |     1 |
 | Document 2 |     6 |

-Building the results in this way allows us to quickly ascertain that words starting with the two letters `"be"` can be found in _Document 2_ primarily (there are six occurrences) and in _Document 1_, where we find one occurence.
+Building the results in this way allows us to quickly ascertain that words starting with the two letters `"be"` can be found in _Document 2_ primarily (there are six occurrences) and in _Document 1_, where we find one occurrence.

 # Generating the Search Data